 The 'four times a year' part is where most anxiety sits, so it helps to describe it plainly.
 Under Making Tax Digital for the self-employed, the individual sends quarterly updates to HMRC that summarise income and expenses for each period.
 Many people think of these as mini-returns, but they are better understood as 'progress snapshots' that support tax compliance and reduce pressure at year-end.
 The quarters commonly run as April to June, July to September, October to December, and January to March, and the point is consistency rather than perfection.

-After the tax year ends, there is still a final step to complete, and
+After the tax year ends, there is still a final step to complete, and that is where everything is confirmed!

 Making Tax Digital for the self-employed typically involves a year-end declaration that pulls together the quarterly figures and finalises the position for income tax reporting, including any adjustments that are properly made after the year has finished.
 Conceptually, this replaces the single annual Self Assessment focus for relevant income with a more staged process, and that structure is designed to make mistakes easier to spot earlier.